 5. If you were let go, discuss if this was a downsizing, a restructuring, or if the company was relocating.
 If there was a personal reason that you were terminated be honest about it and make it clear but have a good reason.

-6. If your gap was years ago you can simply leave it off your resume.
+6. If your gap was years ago you can simply not bring it up.
 Only mention your more current positions.

-7. One way to “hide” gaps especially short ones is to only list your employment dates by years.
+7. One way to “hide” gaps especially short ones is to only list your employment dates by years on your resume.
 Skip using months.

 8. You can also use your cover letter to briefly explain a gap.
 This is especially helpful with something personal and it clears any questions up right away.

 9. Please remember to always be honest, that is the most important thing.
 If an employer is interested in you they will verifiy your discussion and if they find things that are untrue you will be eliminated.